 The taste of Licor 43 is sweet and aromatic with a strong vanilla aroma.
 It also smells slightly creamy, comparable to creme Anglaise, and carries notes of cocoa and a hint of pepper.

-The aftertaste is again full of vanilla notes mixed with toffee and more cocoa.
+The aftertaste is again full of vanilla notes mixed with toffee and cocoa.

 Substitutes

 Tuaca, on the other hand, is an Italian vanilla liqueur produced with a base of Italian brandy.
-However, please note that Tuaca is notable sweeter and more vanilla-forward with less complexity in taste.
+However, please note that Tuaca is notably sweeter and more vanilla-forward with less complexity in taste.

 As far as the legend goes, the base recipe of Licor 43 must be very, very old.
 The ancient formula allegedly dates back to around 200 B.C. when it was better known as Liqvor Mirabilis - miracle liqueur.